HARP®: Home Affordable Refinance Program®

 Primary residences, investment properties, second homes are refinanceable through HARP®.

-What is the maximum loan can I get from HARP®
+What is the loan limit for a HARP® refinance?

 Will I see a reduction in my outstanding loan balance if I refinance via HARP®?